SimCmngs/ITSupport-TrainingSimualtion/README.md

 # Simulating a Service Desk Environment - for IT Support Training

-This project aims to provide *hands-on training* and *troubelshooting excercises* to **IT Support Trainees**, by building a realistic and scalable virtual environment, that mirrors an organisation's IT systems.
+This project aims to provide *hands-on training* and *troubleshooting exercises* to **IT Support Trainees**, by building a realistic and scalable virtual environment, that mirrors an organisation's IT systems.

 ![Diagram](IMG_Virtual-Infra-Diagram.png)

 > This project was originally created as a troubleshooting lab for my own professional development, but has been adapted to work within the context of a hypothetical service desk environment.

 ## 🛠 Tools & Technologies: